 CIRCLE DANCE FOR PEOPLE LIVING WITH DEMENTIA

 Circle Dance in Dementia is a training programme, provided by Dementia Pathfinders Community Interest Company, for staff in care homes or day centres, community groups, Local Authorities and the NHS, and for community musicians and dancers.

 Circle dancing developed from traditional folk dance from around the world.
 Music and dances from the circle dance repertoire have been simplified and adapted for both seated and standing dance.
 The touch, holding, swaying, and simple repetitive movements allow the participant to feel safe within the circle and provides an opportunity for expression and creativity.
 The dance also provides an enjoyable form of exercise and movement.

 The aim and scope of the Circle Dance

 Circle Dance training aims to enable and skill up staff to provide their own movement and music sessions with their service users.
-The dance provides an enjoyable form of exercise and movement.
 Staff have welcomed an activity in which people with moderate/medium stage dementia can engage.
 It offers the opportunity for a shared activity with partners, relatives and carers.
 It can be used in residential and day settings, assessment units, NHS and voluntary organisation groups with older people, people with learning disability, mental health conditions, and physical disabilities.
 It can be offered at care home social events, and Alzheimer's Cafes.

 ‘How has Circle Dancing been adapted for people with dementia?

 (including learning disability, older people with physical disabilities & mental health conditions)

 Dance and movement have been successfully included in care provision activities since the 1940s.
 There is a body of research evidencing the promotion of well-being through making use of rhythm, touch and movement; moreover several practitioners/researchers have evidenced the benefits of using folk music with older people and people with dementia.